ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-AAAA/verdict/other_en.md

-An insufficient number of name servers (NS) come with an IPv6 address.
+An insufficient number of name servers have an IPv6 address.